dr-leo/PyHyphen/README.txt

 The hyphen.dictools module has been completely rewritten.
 This was required by the switch from OpenOffice to LibreOffice which does no longer support the old formats for dictionaries and meta data. these changes made it impossible to release a stable v1.0.
-The new dictionary management is much more flexible than the old one.
-There is now a registry for locally installed dictionaries.
-Each dictionary can have its own path stored in the registry.
+The new dictionary management is more flexible and powerful.
+There is now a registry for locally installed hyphenation dictionaries.
+Each dictionary can have its own file path.
+It is thus possible to add persistent metadata on pre-existing hyphenation dictionaries, e.g. from a LibreOffice installation.
 Each dictionary and hence Hyphenator can now be associated with multiple locales such as for 'en_US' and 'en_NZ'.
+These changes cause some backwards-incompatible API changes.
 Further changes are:

-* Hyphenator.info is now of a container type for 'url', 'locales' and 'filepath' of the dictionary.
+* Hyphenator.info is of a container type for 'url', 'locales' and 'filepath' of the dictionary.
 * the Hyphenator.language attribute is deprecated
-* install dictionaries from LibreOffice's git repository by default
+* download and install dictionaries from LibreOffice's git repository by default
 * dictools.install('xx_YY') will install all dictionaries found for the 'xx' language and associate them with all relevant locales as described in the dictionaries.xcu file in LibreOffice's git repository.
-* upgraded the C library to v2.8.3
+* upgraded the `C library libhyphen <http://sourceforge.net/projects/hunspell/files/Hyphen/>`_ to v2.8.3
+* use lib2to3 instead of separate code bases
+* dropped support for Python 2.4 and 2.5

 New in version 1.0

-* Upgraded the C library libhyphen to v2.7 which brings significant improvements, most notably correct treatment of
+* Upgraded the `C library libhyphen <http://sourceforge.net/projects/hunspell/files/Hyphen/>`_ to v2.7 which brings significant improvements, most notably correct treatment of
 *  already hyphenated words such as 'Python-powered'
 * use a CSV file from the oo website with meta information on dictionaries for installation of dictionaries and